This is an official version.

 (i) establish, maintain and operate liquor stores at the places in the province that may be considered advisable for the sale of liquor in accordance with this Act,

-(iii) establish liquor stores and liquor agencies in the same locality;
+(iv) establish liquor stores, cannabis stores and liquor agencies in the same locality;

 (e) prescribe, subject to the approval of the minister, the days on which liquor stores are to be closed for business and on which liquor may not be sold at liquor agencies, and different days may be prescribed for different liquor stores or liquor agencies in the province;

 (f) prescribe, subject to the approval of the minister, the days and hours during which liquor stores are to be open for business and liquor may be sold at liquor agencies, prescribe those days and hours in respect of the whole or part of a year, a specified time or a specified occasion, and prescribe different days and hours for different liquor stores and different liquor agencies in the province;

 (g) prescribe, subject to the approval of the minister, the days and hours during which cannabis stores are to be open for business, prescribe those days and hours in respect of the whole or part of a year, a specified time or a specified occasion, and prescribe different days and hours for different cannabis stores in the province;